oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_install.md

 If the corresponding disk has 18 Gigabytes of free hard disk space in addition to the occupied space and you want to open a 15 Gigabyte storage pool, follow the command line prompts to enter ```15```.

 :::warning
-If you need to open more than 200 LXD containers on a single server, then it is not recommended to use this project, there may be problems with lxcfs access drift, which generates IO occupancy that cannot be released.
-(This is a native LXC problem that can't be fixed.)
+If you plan to run more than 200 LXD containers on one server, this solution is not recommended. `lxcfs` drift can cause persistent I/O load that is hard to recover from.
+(This is an upstream LXC limitation.)
 :::

 ## Installation of WEB Control Panel

-Customization There are tutorials on how to enable the official panel, but here do not choose to use the official panel, because the official panel in order to security, at the expense of a lot of user experience, this piece of using the
+The customization section also includes guidance for enabling the official panel.
+Here we recommend a third-party panel instead, because the official panel prioritizes security over user experience in several workflows.

 https://github.com/turtle0x1/LxdMosaic

-third-party panels
+Third-party panel:

 ```shell
 sudo snap install lxdmosaic
 ```

-Do a straightforward one-click install, then open the current host's ```https://<public IP address>/``` and force access to it to get to the setup page
+Run the one-click installation, then open ```https://<public IP address>/``` on the host.
+Accept the browser warning if needed to enter the setup page.

 ![lxd](images/lxdd1.png)